tetris245/ULTRAbc/README.md

   - This mode disables the FREE/OUT buttons and hotkeys.
   - It prevents to use some commands for yourself: boost, leave (BCAR), quit, safeworditem, safewordspecific (BCAR), slowleave, solidity (if value < 20), totalrelease, unlock, unrestrict total, untie.
   - If you are in unrestrict total mode when selecting this option, an automatic relog will disable the special goddess mode.
-* Added an Extensions button in Chat Search, so you can faster access to your settings
+* Added an Extensions button in Chat Search, so you can faster access your settings
 * Removed the roomsize and uset commands (all the settings are now in the GUI)
 * Removed the roomtype command (as it's easier to use the buttons in Chat Search)